 Keep us traveling and blogging.
 Purchasing products from links on this site earn a small commission for Laurie and Neil at no cost to you.
 We appreciate your support!

 We are spending 3 months this winter in the Central Highlands of Costa Rica.
 Staying in rented AirBnB casitas allows us to have a tiny home from which to base our slow travel.

 We don’t like to spend too much time each day getting to and from town to find a restaurant and we like to prepare many of our own meals.
 This also saves us money.
 It is important to us that we experience “living” here, so we want to learn to shop and cook with locally available foods.

 Our current stay is in a casita with a little kitchen equipped enough for us to feed ourselves for the three weeks we are here.
 It has a decent sized refrigerator/freezer, sink with PUR water filter, two burner hotplate, toaster, and electric skillet, as well as dishes, pots and pans and most other necessities.

-This casita even has excellent knives, but when traveling we always bring one of our own, along with a peeler, zester and rubber spatula.
-We also bring a coffee press, but we didn’t need it here.
+This casita even has excellent knives, but when traveling we always bring one of our own, along with a vegetable peeler, zester, and rubber spatula.
+We also bring a stainless steel insulated coffee press, but we didn’t need it here.

-Here in Atenas, Costa Rica, we are just keeping it simple, healthy and local, with a few favorite extravagances thrown in.
-There is a wonderful bread bakery here in Atenas, run by an expat, where we can get whole grain breads.
-We can walk to a neighbor’s house for home made, additive free ice cream, but neither of these items come cheaply!
+Here in Atenas, Costa Rica, we are just keeping it simple, healthy, and local, with a few favorite extravagances thrown in.
+There is a wonderful bread bakery here in Atenas, run by an ex-pat, where we can get whole grain loaves of bread.
+We can walk to a neighbor’s house for homemade, additive-free ice cream, but neither of these items comes cheaply!